 I always viewed my weapon as an extension of my arm.
 It’s a mindset.
 Because in order to protect myself and others in an environment that was hostile or threatening, my weapon had to be with me (round in the chamber) at all times.

 You’re probably thinking, “What a bloater!”
 Sadly, bloating is necessary when wading into America’s gun debate.
-A lot of people have a lot of opinions on how to tackle the epidemic of mass school shootings in America, and most of those views are steeped in cultural bias, social network propaganda and the babblings of blowhards on cable news outlets.
+A lot of people have a lot of opinions on how to tackle the epidemic of mass shootings in America, and most of those views are steeped in cultural bias, social network propaganda and the babblings of blowhards on cable news outlets.
 My opinions are not based on propaganda and cultural preferences.
 They’re informed by decades of personal experience handling firearms in mainly hostile situations.

 Cue the outcry from so-called gun rights advocates.
 Those opposed to banning assault rifles usually fall back on that tired meme “guns don’t kill people, people kill people!” then pivot the conversation to mental illness.
 President Trump made that exact turn when tweeting about the mass school shooting in Parkland, Florida.

 Mental illness is undoubtedly a factor in many school shootings.
 And America’s broken healthcare system allows alarming numbers of mentally ill individuals to go untreated.
 But improving services for the mentally ill will NOT stop mass shootings.
 Britain has many mentally ill individuals who can’t get the proper treatment and support.
-But mass school shootings aren’t a problem anymore in Britain because assault rifles aren’t sold to the public.
+But mass school shootings aren’t a problem anymore in Britain because assault style weapons aren’t sold to the public.
 In America, a mentally ill person can easily get their hands on an assault rifle – either by purchasing one themselves or helping themselves to one purchased by a family member, friend or someone else in the community.

 Cue the second – and in my view –more dangerous pivot by gun control advocates.
 Instead of banning assault rifles, they argue, we should arm teachers.
 Unbelievable as that may sound, half a dozen states already allow it.
 President Trump thinks it’s a great idea and said he’d support using federal funds to offer “rigorous firearms training” to qualified school employees.